-Verizon's LTE fastest, T-Mobile takes second place, while AT&T provides in rural America
+Verizon's LTE fastest, T-Mobile takes second place, while AT&T provides in rural America34

 Without going much into the details of it by geographical area, we'll just list what the tests found as an end result.
 When facts talk, marketing walks, so have a look at the charts below that say it all.
 Hit the source link, if you want a breakdown by region or city - the 21 test cities were Atlanta, Boston, New York, Philadelphia, Pittsburgh, Washington D.C., Charlotte, Nashville, Jacksonville, South Florida, Detroit, Chicago, St. Louis, Kansas City, Oklahoma City, Dallas, Phoenix, Las Vegas, San Diego, Los Angeles, and San Francisco.

 The test devices were the LG Optimus C (the best Cricket had to offer), the Samsung Galaxy Indulge (MetroPCS), the HTC ThunderBolt (Verizon 4G), the HTC DROID Incredible (Verizon 3G), the Samsung Galaxy S 4G (T-Mobile), the HTC EVO 4G (Sprint), and the Samsung Infuse 4G with AT&T.